 The annual Vic.
 Collab Conference showcases the specialist practice of mental health nursing, and the ways in which this practice contributes to better health outcomes for consumers of mental health services.
-It’s an accessible, ‘grassroots’ event that welcomes graduate, early career and veteran nurses, nursing academics and nursing students alike.
+Now in it's 19th year, the Collab Conference is an accessible, ‘grassroots’ event that welcomes graduate, early career and veteran nurses, nursing academics and nursing students alike.

-The 18th annual Collab Conference was held on the 3rd & 4th August 2017, and featured the following keynote speakers:
+The 18th annual Collab Conference was held on the 3rd and 4th of August 2017, and featured the following keynote speakers:

 - Joy Duxbury

 Professor of Mental Health Nursing at the University of Central Lancashire

 Prof. Duxbury reported on a large program in North West England that employs six core strategies to reduce seclusion and restraint.

 Professor of Mental Health Nursing at Australian Catholic University